Software Supply Chain Security

 SBOMs allow organizations to quickly identify whether they are using vulnerable software and take appropriate actions, such as patching or updating.

-During the due diligence process, SBOMs provide valuable insights into the software assets of a target company, helping to identify potential risks, liabilities, and integration challenges.
+During the due diligence process, SBOMs provide valuable insights into a target company’s software assets, helping to identify potential risks, liabilities, and integration challenges.

-In the event of a security breach or other incident, an SBOM can help incident responders and security analysts understand the affected components and their relationships, aiding in the investigation and remediation process.
+In a security breach or other incident, an SBOM can help incident responders and security analysts understand the affected components and their relationships, aiding in the investigation and remediation process.

 Who is the typical user of SBOM Central?